 The National Weather Service, in cooperation with the broadcast media and your local spotter system, will provide you with the warnings you need to quickly respond.
 If you listen to the media, you'll know when a storm is approaching your area and if you need to take protective action.

 NOAA Weather Radios are the best warning system for all kinds of emergencies, including severe storms.
 These inexpensive devices are recommended as the primary warning system for everyone.

 Don't wait until an emergency siren sounds to start looking for flashlights and other things.
 Make sure the entire family knows where to go at home, at work, in school, at the mall or anywhere they might be when the storms strike.
 Know where you will take shelter.

 There are six National Weather Service Offices that monitor the State of Nebraska.
-Links to those National Weather Service offices are:

 Severe Thunderstorm Watch: Be Prepared!
 Severe thunderstorms are possible in and near the watch area.
 Stay informed and be ready to act if a severe thunderstorm warning is issued.
 Watches are issued by the Storm Prediction Center for counties where severe thunderstorms may occur.
 The watch area is typically large, covering numerous counties or even states.

 Severe Thunderstorm Warning: Take Action!
 Severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property.
 Take shelter in a substantial building.
 Get out of mobile homes that can blow over in high winds.